 When the virtual network has finished the creation process, if you do not see the named virtual network appear in your resource group, refresh your browser.
 Then, click on the virtual network name and the virtual network blade should open.

-Click on the All settings link and then then Subnets menu item.
-NOTE: If the virtual network blade is not shown, click on the new virtual network in your resource group to be able to see it.
+In the Virtual network blade, select the Subnets menu item.